BAE may sell part of U.S. intelligence and security business

-LONDON Europe's biggest defense contractor BAE Systems (BAES.L) has hired advisers to carry out a review of its U.S-based IT and analysis support businesses in a move that could lead to their sale.
+LONDON Europe's biggest defence contractor BAE Systems (BAES.L) has hired advisers to carry out a review of its U.S-based IT and analysis support businesses in a move that could lead to their sale.

 The British company said on Friday it had received a number of enquiries from potential buyers but there was no certainty a transaction would result from the review.